cmcilhenny/adventure_library/README.md

 A user can view an INDEX of adventures and click through to a specific adventure.

 A user can be SHOWn an adventure.
 This will start them on the page for that adventure which has the name "start".
-I.E, `adventure.pages.where(:name => "start")`.
 The text for that page will be shown, with any connections between pages in that text turned into links in the HTML.
 Connections between pages are in the following format: [[link text|linked_to_page_name]].
 See the section "Displaying the text of a Page" for information on how to turn these double bracket links into anchor tags.

 A user can click through links on a page to go to connected pages.